troii/Rudeltippen/README.md

 Step 3
 ------------------

-Follow the section ['Front-end HTTP server' on the Play Framework Documentation][9] to set up your Fron-end HTTP Server with Rudeltippen.
+Follow the section ['Front-end HTTP server' on the Play Framework Documentation][9] to set up your Front-end HTTP Server with Rudeltippen.

 > By default Rudeltippen runs on Port 1904.
 If you need to change this, you'll find the port configuration in application.conf under 'Server configuration'.